Timothy W. Hardy, Chair

 Strong is a native of Sarepta, graduate of Sarepta High School, Louisiana Tech, Shreveport Bossier Vo Tech and LSU Shreveport.
 His work career has included retail sales and wholesale, production work at IP Springhill, employment as a machinist, and 30+ years in technical education as an instructor, assistant director, director and he held the title of regional director when he retired in December 2013.

-He has worked with numerous civic groups including the Minden/South Webster Chamber of Commerce, the North Webster Industrial District, Sarepta Fire District # 5, and currently serves as President of the Webster Parish School Board.
+He has worked with numerous civic groups including the Minden/South Webster Chamber of Commerce, the North Webster Industrial District, Sarepta Fire District # 5, and currently serves as President of the Webster Parish School Board as well as the President of the Board of Directors of Spark Life Services in Webster Parish.
 He also served as past president of the La Vo-Tech Director’s Association.
-He teaches Sunday School at New Sarepta Baptist Church, and is the proud father of four and grandfather of nine.
+Strong is a Deacon and Sunday School teacher at New Sarepta Baptist Church.
+He is the proud father of four and grandfather of nine.

 Sommer Brown, Student Member